Three phases. Start wherever you are.

 Connect with neighbouring communities

-Your school isn't the only one doing this.
-As circles form at schools across your area, a network emerges naturally.
-Different communities have different strengths — one might have strong farm connections, another might have trade skills, another a large hall for distribution.
+Your community isn't the only one doing this.
+As circles form across your area, a network emerges naturally.
+Different communities have different strengths.
+One might have strong farm connections, another might have trade skills, another a large hall for distribution.
 Linking up multiplies what everyone has access to.

 Reach out to your local council too.
 Bring your resource map and your track record.
 Show what's working.
 Ask where they can help.